Help fill our shelves with more books and show your support!

 Q: Can I return my books when the library is closed?

 A: Yes!
 There is a book drop box located adjacent to the library entrance and books may be returned to the drop box during any hours the library is closed.
 Books should not be placed in the drop box during library hours.
+Books must be securely placed in a plastic bag prior to being left in the book drop.
 Books that are left in the drop box are only checked-in at the start of the next scheduled library open day.
 If the books placed in the book drop are overdue, late fees apply for the days that they are in the book drop until the next open date.
+The Book Drop is locked over Yomim Tovim and extended breaks.

 Q: Can my kids come to the library on their own?